CPU cache: Multi-level caches

 Another issue is the fundamental tradeoff between cache latency and hit rate.
 Larger caches have better hit rates but longer latency.
 To address this tradeoff, many computers use multiple levels of cache, with small fast caches backed up by larger, slower caches.
 Multi-level caches generally operate by checking the fastest but smallest cache, level 1 (L1), first; if it hits, the processor proceeds at high speed.
 If that cache misses, the slower but larger next level cache, level 2 (L2), is checked, and so on, before accessing external memory.

 As the latency difference between main memory and the fastest cache has become larger, some processors have begun to utilize as many as three levels of on-chip cache.
 Price-sensitive designs used this to pull the entire cache hierarchy on-chip, but by the 2010s some of the highest-performance designs returned to having large off-chip caches, which is often implemented in eDRAM and mounted on a multi-chip module, as a fourth cache level.
-In rare cases, such as in the mainframe CPU IBM z15 (2019), all levels down to L1 are implemented by eDRAM, replacing SRAM entirely (for cache, SRAM is still used for registers).
+In rare cases, such as in the mainframe CPU IBM z15 (2019), all levels down to L1 are implemented by eDRAM, replacing SRAM entirely (for cache, registers are still typically implemented using SRAM-based register files or flip-flop-based designs, rather than eDRAM).
 Apple's ARM-based Apple silicon series, starting with the A14 and M1, have a 192 KiB L1i cache for each of the high-performance cores, an unusually large amount; however the high-efficiency cores only have 128 KiB.
 Since then other processors such as Intel's Lunar Lake and Qualcomm's Oryon have also implemented similar L1i cache sizes.

 The benefits of L3 and L4 caches depend on the application's access patterns.
 Examples of products incorporating L3 and L4 caches include the following: